New 530hp BMW i4 revealed with up to 300 miles of range: price, specs and release date

 New BMW i4 electric motors and range

 Just like the BMW i4 Concept, the production-ready BMW i4 is powered by a single electric motor.
 In its most powerful guise, BMW says the motor can produce 530hp – that’s more than you get from the 510hp twin-turbo petrol engine in the new BMW M3 Competition performance saloon or M4 Coupe.
-This also means it can accelerate from 0-60mph in under four seconds.
+This also means it can accelerate from 0-60mph in less than four seconds.

 The BMW i4 will also be compatible with powerful 150kW charging points – meaning you can recharge the batteries from empty to 80% full in 35 minutes.